 Standard Deviation is one of the important statistical tools which shows how the data is spread out.
 For example, in the stock market, how the stock price is volatile in nature.

 Typically standard deviation is the variation on either side of the average or means value of the data series values.
 We can plot the standard deviation in the Excel graph and that graph is called “Bell-Shaped Curve”.

 They gauge employees on Low or Non Performers, Average Performers, and High Performers.
 When you plot a bell-shaped graph it shows the highest probability of the outcome and probability of the outcome keeps going down when the bell shapes move to either side from the center point.

-For an example look at the below Excel bell shapes curve graph.
+For example, look at the below Excel bell shapes curve graph.

 Assume you are working in a team of 50 members and your rating is very similar to the other team members then only a few employees got a higher rating, a majority will get an average rating and few will get a low rating.
 If you got 8 as a rating and your team member got 7 as the rating there won’t be much of a difference here, isn’t it??

 To make the comparison fair bell-shaped curve best fit to gauge the employee and rate, then reward them accordingly.